BA, University of Auckland

 PhD (Anthropology), Australian National University

-Professor Altman undertook fieldwork for his doctorate in the Maningrida region, central Arnhem Land in 1979-81 and has maintained vibrant and diverse research relations with this region for over twenty years.
+Professor Altman undertook fieldwork for his doctorate in the Maningrida region, central Arnhem Land in 1979-81 and has maintained vibrant and diverse research relations with this region for over thirty years.
 He has also undertaken field research in north Queensland, the Torres Strait, the Kimberleys and Central Australia.

 Graduate Teaching and Higher Degree Supervision

 Professor Altman does some undergraduate lecturing and honours and internship supervision, but his main focus is on graduate teaching.
-In 2005 he developed a Graduate Program in Indigenous Policy as a stream of the Masters in Applied Anthropology and Participatory Development (MAAPD).
+In 2005 he developed the Graduate Program in Indigenous Policy as a stream of the Masters in Applied Anthropology and Participatory Development (MAAPD).
 This followed the successful piloting of the graduate course Development Dilemmas for Indigenous Australians (ANTH 8029) in 2004 and 2005.
 In 2006 and 2007, he convened the MAAPD (Indigenous Policy).
 He now provides guest lectures in CAEPR’s MAAPD courses: Indigenous Policy and Indigenous Development as well as in a number of other courses in the MAAPD.

 Key publications & research